CPR Angus Shops

 The 1240 acre site had 66 buildings.
 More than 12,000 people worked there over the facility's lifetime.

 Wartime manufactures

-During World War II, Angus Shops produced Valentine tanks for the Russian Army under the Lend-Lease program.
+During World War II, Angus Shops produced Valentine tanks for the Red Army under the Lend-Lease program.
 The first tank was completed on May 22, 1941, and production continued into 1943.

 Redevelopment

 The City of Montreal acquired the site and submitted the major part to private promoters' urban plan.
 Redevelopment began and consisted of several phases: building demolition, soil decontamination, and redefinition of the urban infrastructure of the Rosemont neighbourhood.
 Redevelopment took place between 1993 and 2000 at a cost of nearly $500 million.